Khaleed/stream-adventure/README.md

-Experimenting with Node streams by playing substack's command-line interface game!
+Experimenting with streams using Node by playing substack's command-line interface game!